Advice for Healthy Living

 FYI—I prefer to use unsalted water for the pasta.
 Then, I can use the water as needed to adjust the consistency of the sauce.
 I find that it's much better to over-cook the pasta than to under-cook it.
 Forget the al dente test.
 When it visibly swells up, it's done.
 You can keep it warm on low heat until your vegetables are ready.

 Ayurveda reminds us that nature rejuvenates in spring.
 It’s a great time for cleaning house and cleansing the body.
 Excessive cold, heavy, salty, sour and sweet foods may contribute to congestion, colds, allergies, lethargy and muscle aches, particularly at this time of year.

-Support your body’s natural Sspring cleaning by taking your main meal at noon and by sipping hot water or herbal tea between meals.
+Support your body’s natural spring cleaning by taking your main meal at noon and by sipping hot water or herbal tea between meals.
 To help minimize your body’s burden of environmental toxins, buy organically grown food and don’t cook in plain aluminum pots.
-Note: to simplify, you can substitute 1-2 tsp. curry powder for the listed spices.

 This delicious, easily prepared dish makes a satisfying, health-promoting light supper.
 The recipe can be readily varied with different grains, beans, greens and spices so as to be suitable for any taste, season or Prakriti.
 Make it less soupy and combine with other dishes for heartier lunch-time meal.
 Omit the grain and you'll have a simple dal soup.

 If you live life on the go and struggle to find the time to cook, try doing this meal in a crock pot or electric pressure cooker (see Tips below).
 You might also want to test this Thermos Lunch Recipe from MAPI.
 My experience was that the electric pressure cooker produced more reliable results with the same or less effort.